how to dispose of electrical appliances

 Keep in mind that technology develops fast, so just because an item isn’t on this list doesn’t mean it can definitely go in a skip.

-To dispose of the above, you need to do so through electrical waste programs.
-There are a variety of new initiatives undertaken by local councils and not-for-profits to accommodate and educate the community on how to dispose of electrical appliances.
-Your local Bunnings are likely to have an e-waste disposal at their store thanks to their work with Electronic Recycling Australia, which is linked below.
+Your local Bunnings is likely to have an e-waste disposal facility at their store thanks to their work with Electronic Recycling Australia (linked below).
 We recommend contacting your local council to see whether they have an electrical waste program.
-You can also try try not-for-profits like:
+You can also try not-for-profits like:

 The waste removal service Adelaide locals turn to